Suspect In Decade-Old Serial Rapes Arrested, With Help Of Genealogy Database

 "He ruined a lot of things for me," she said.
 "I know he messed a lot of people's lives up. ...
 I really just, I want to see him get what he deserves."

-Darold Bowden, the suspect arrested, was a "career petty criminal" who had just barely avoided having his DNA collected by law enforcement, Somerindyke said.
+Darold Bowden, the suspect arrested, was a "career petty criminal" who had just barely avoided having his DNA collected by law enforcement, Somerindyke said, even when he was arrested in 2014.

 "He has barely skirted the system, probably going back 25 years," the police lieutenant said.
 "He got a felony conviction before that law came into effect mandating DNA collection.
 He got an arrest for a peeping Tom just a couple years before that law came into effect mandating DNA collection.
 The 2014 arrest was a felony, which, if he was convicted of a felony we would have got his DNA, but unfortunately that didn't happen so we didn't get his DNA."